albihasani94/flutter-playground/README.md

 This repository is a Flutter playground for demo applications.

-To run the apps, navigate to a specific project and run 'flutter run'.
+To run the apps, navigate to a specific project and `flutter run`

+To run the diagnostics first, do `flutter doctor`

 ### References